Keto Donuts Recipe

-I wanted to make a copycat to the Entenmann's Glazed Crumb Donuts but didn't succeed.
+I wanted to make a low carb copycat of the Entenmann’s Glazed Crumb Donuts, but didn’t succeed.
 These are much better.
-I won't be tempted to grab one of those boxed assortments anymore.
-These keto doughnuts are also low carb, gluten free, grain free, sugar free, and Trim Healthy Mama friendly.
+I won’t be tempted to grab one of those boxed assortments anymore.
+These keto doughnuts are also low carb, gluten-free, grain free, sugar free, and Trim Healthy Mama friendly.

-When it comes to low carb donuts, anyone on the keto diet can enjoy eating these without any extra guilt.
+When it comes to low carb donuts, anyone on the keto diet with a sweet tooth can enjoy eating these without any extra guilt.
 They taste similar to traditional donuts and are such an easy recipe to make.
-Not only does this curb your Dunkin Donuts cravings, but the keto-friendly ingredients prove that these types of donuts don't have to be complicated to make.
+Not only does this curb your Dunkin Donuts or Krispie Kreme cravings, but the keto-friendly ingredients prove that these types of donuts don’t have to be complicated to make.

-If you're a fan of all things sweet and delicious in the morning hours, be sure to check out my Keto Donut Holes for another great flavor and taste.
+If you’re a fan of all things sweet and delicious in the morning hours, be sure to check out my Keto Donut Holes with almond butter for another great flavor and taste.
+These Flourless Peanut Butter Cookies are another top dessert pick.

 Ingredients